Lawrence Allen Centre

 The Lawrence Allen Centre, formerly Lawrence Square Shopping Centre, is a shopping centre located in Toronto, Ontario, Canada.
 Owned by RioCan, it is one of the city's twenty largest malls.
 It is located on Lawrence Avenue West, west of Allen Road, in the neighbourhood of Lawrence Heights, the district of North York.
 It is accessible from the Toronto Transit Commission's Lawrence West station, as well as via various bus routes.
 It is a terminating vista of Marlee Avenue.

-North of Lawrence Allen Centre is the Yorkdale Shopping Centre.
+Lawrence Allen Centre is 2.0 km south of Yorkdale Shopping Centre, making them one of the few suburban major shopping malls in Toronto to be in close proximity to each other, however they are not in direct competition due to each having a different mix of tenants.
+(Other pairs of closely-located malls including Cloverdale Mall and Sherway Gardens, and Bayview Village and Fairview Mall.)

 Tenants

+The first two floors of the shopping centre are used for retail and the third and fourth floors are used for offices.

 The anchor stores are Canadian Tire on the west side and Fortinos (Loblaw Companies Limited) on the northwest side.
 There was a Zellers on the east side, which became vacant in early 2013.
 There were plans to have Target Canada where Zellers was, albeit in a smaller format, but it was scrapped upon Target's exit from Canada and space remained vacant until April 14, 2016 when Marshalls and HomeSense (both owned by TJX Companies) and PetSmart moved in.

-Payless ShoeSource was located in the lower floor next to main front entrance before it went out of business as a victim of the retail apocalypse.
+Payless ShoeSource was located on the lower floor next to the main entrance before it went out of business as a victim of the retail apocalypse.
 Its location has since been replaced with a BMO branch and a Pizzaville location.

-Other major tenants include Dollarama, The Source, Showcase, Structube, and Toys "R" Us Express (the lattermost of which is the successor to the former Toys "R" Us location at Yonge Eglinton Centre, also owned and operated by RioCan).
+Other major tenants include Dollarama, the Liquor Control Board of Ontario (LCBO), The Source, Showcase, Structube, and Toys "R" Us and Babies "R" Us (the lattermost of which is the successor to the former Toys "R" Us location at Yonge Eglinton Centre, also owned and operated by RioCan).

+Food court

+Lawrence Allen Centre has a food court on the second floor, containing KFC and many small independent eateries and formerly had a McDonald's location.

 Renovations

 When Zellers became defunct, there were renovations in its former space from 2015 to 2016 to accommodate Marshalls, HomeSense, and PetSmart.

 Lawrence Square's redevelopment began in September 2017 and was completed in phases by the end of 2018.
 The transformation consisted of the two levels of retail, the expansion of the food court, and new public washrooms.

-Lawrence Square Shopping Centre was renamed as Lawrence Allen Centre on October 3, 2019.
+Lawrence Square Shopping Centre was renamed as Lawrence Allen Centre on October 3, 2019, as part of the mall's 30th anniversary.

+The first floor had a converted retail unit across from Fortinos, Rio Play, which consisted of two small indoor artificial turf soccer fields serving the local community and was named after and owned by the mall's operators.
+Rio Play has since been replaced by the LCBO.